-I love Italy!
-I am fascinated by its roots, history, culture and customs.
-The landscape is unique and people very friendly.
-I took Latin at school and recently learned Italian.
-Each time I travel there the experience is unforgettable.
 Most people don’t know how strong ties between Poland and Italy are.
-Everything started in AD 966, when we received “baptism” from Rome and continued through italian fight for independence in XlX century, when Polish commanders and soldiers help them establish the new country.
-During WWll Polish troops took abby on Monte Cassino from Germans to open the route north for Allies.
-There is even a mention of Italy in Polish National Anthem.
+Everything started in AD 966, when we received “baptism” from Rome and continued through the Italian fight for independence in the 19th century, when Polish commanders and soldiers helped the Italians establish the new country.
+During WW2, Polish troops took the abbey on Monte Casino from the Germans to open the route north for the Allies.
+There is even a mention of Italy in our Polish National Anthem.

 – air conditioning is too cold,